vxxqv/regulatory-transfer-functions/docs/reproduction-guide.md

 1. Verify the source and freeze manifests.
 2. Run the focused tests in `tests`.
-3. Run each main plotting script in `figures/fig01` through `figures/fig08`.
-4. Run the supplementary plotting scripts in `figures/supplement`.
+3. Run the analysis blocks listed in `docs/methods-code-crosswalk.md` as needed.
-5. Run `analyses/figure_qc/run_figure_qc.py`.
-6. Run `manuscript/build_supplement.py --tables-only`.
+4. Compare regenerated outputs with the frozen result tables.

 This path reads existing frozen results and does not redownload data or refit models.